DroopyTersen/spscript/docs/introduction.md

 - Full intellisense in VSCode
 - Works server-side in Node.js

-For example, lets say you wanted to get all of the "Active" items in the "Tasks" list and set them to "Canceled"
+For example, lets say you wanted to get all of the "Active" items in the "Tasks" list and set them to "Canceled", then add a new item.

 ```javascript
 // Create an SPScript Context targeting your site